-AND...We will also help Barn Cats..
+AND...We will also help feral

 These are animals that fend for themselves in

 (ferals) offer great rewards in exchange for food

 predators, they will keep barns rodent free and

 cut down on wasted grain and other rodent

 The key to the problem of abandoned animals, unwanted litters of helpless

 should all try to find....We have started an organization to be part of the

 solution.
 We are a Georgia Non-Profit Corporation and a Federal tax exempt

 501 (c) 3.
 We applied for our tax exempt status ten months ago and now

 have our official recognition letter!
 We are located in the small rural farming

 community of Girard Georgia.
 We are committed to stopping so many

 un-wanted litters and getting our "out-of-control" animal population under

 donation by donating through PayPal, or directly to Luv 4 Paws Fund via

-mail....Click Here for our mailing
+mail....Click Here for our mailing address.